std.array

 generate | Dyn -> std.number.Nat -> Dyn

-returns an array of length n
+generate f n returns an array of length n by applying f to the

-.
-That is, generate f n
+integers from 0 to n-1.
+That is, generate f n is

 [ f 0, f 1, ..., f (n - 1)]